TheLaughingGod1986/bmv-finder/chrome-extension/README.md

 1. **Navigate to a Property**: Go to any property listing on a supported website
 2. **Click the Capture Button**: Look for the floating "Capture Property" button in the top-right corner
 3. **Confirm Capture**: The button will show a success message when the property is captured
-4. **View in Watchlist**: Access your captured properties in your BMV Finder watchlist
+4. **View in Property Analyzer**: Access your captured properties in your Property Intelligence Platform Property Analyzer

 ### Managing Your Watchlist

-1. **View Properties**: Visit `https://your-domain.com/watchlist` to see all captured properties
+1. **View Properties**: Visit `https://your-domain.com/watchlist` to see all captured properties in your Property Analyzer
 2. **Filter and Search**: Use the search and filter options to find specific properties
 3. **Update Status**: Change property status (active, archived, sold, withdrawn)
 4. **Delete Properties**: Remove properties you no longer need